kkabala/MarketCheckoutComponent/README.md

 <strong>Market Checkout Component </strong>

-This project is just a sample solution of code kata  with requirements are as below:
+This project is just a sample solution of code kata  with requirements as below:

 	- The component should be a library providing checkout functionality which calculates the total price of products provided
 	- Products can be added incrementally